sonata-nfv/tng-schema/README.md

 ## License

-The SONATA schemata for the VNF descriptor as well as the NS descriptor is published under Apache 2.0 license.
+The 5GTANGO schemata for the VNF descriptor as well as the NS descriptor is published under Apache 2.0 license.
 Please see the LICENSE file for more details.

 ## Useful Links